- Home

 Prosthodontics Postgraduate Program

-The primary goal for the Postgraduate Program in Prosthodontics in the Department of Restorative Dentistry is to educate dentists to become competent specialists in Prosthodontics.
+The primary goal of the Postgraduate Program in Prosthodontics in the Department of Restorative Dentistry is to educate dentists to become competent specialists in Prosthodontics.
 This is continuously assessed through evaluations, surveys, guidelines for clinical accomplishments, mock board examinations, lectures, participation in research or other scholarly activities, and student participation at regional and national meetings.
-The postgraduate residents in the prosthodontic program are given the opportunity to choose to be involved in the MDS program that is jointly administered by the Department of Restorative Dentistry and the Department of Oral Biology.
+The postgraduate residents in the prosthodontic program are given the opportunity to choose to be involved in the MDS degree program that is jointly administered by the Department of Restorative Dentistry and the Department of Oral Biology.

 Program Type | Accredited Advanced Education |